 Thanks to the particular structure of the multiresolution analysis we have utilized, the extension to the multidimensional case is straightforward.
+Moreover, we observe that the conclusions of the paper are valid both for scalar equations and systems of conservation laws.
+This holds because the adaptive scheme modifies only the advection phase, which is agnostic of the number of conserved moments.

-The theoretical study is thoroughly assessed numerically both in one and two spatial dimensions and for linear and non-linear problems, showing very good agreement between the real and expected behavior of the adaptive scheme.
+The theoretical study is thoroughly assessed numerically both in one and two spatial dimensions and for linear and non-linear problems, showing very good agreement between the effective and expected behavior of the adaptive scheme.
 This confirms the predictive power of the analysis based on the equivalent equations.
 Moreover, we present a concise numerical study on the effect of different strategies for the treatment of the collision operator on the reliability of the adaptive method.
-This study confirms the relevance of the local approach, introduced in the previous works [3, 2], in which the collision phase is performed on the leaves.
+This study confirms the relevance of the local approach, introduced in the previous works [3, 4], in which the collision phase is performed on the leaves.
 This yields accuracy levels comparable to those of more computationally expensive strategies, which are briefly introduced in this work.

-The paper is structured as follows: in Section 2, we present a quick recap on the multiple-relaxation-times lattice Boltzmann schemes, setting the ground for Section 3 which introduces the adaptive spatial discretization and the adaptive LBM-MR method.
+The paper is structured as follows: in Section 2, we present a quick recap on the multiple-relaxationtimes lattice Boltzmann schemes, setting the ground for Section 3 which introduces the adaptive spatial discretization and the adaptive LBM-MR method.
 Particular care is devoted to the presentation of the two basic bricks of the method (called "prediction" and "reconstruction" operators) because of their preeminent role in the subsequent analysis.
 With these ideas in mind, we can go to the central sections of the work, namely Section 5 and 6, where the "reconstruction flattening" allows to deploy the equivalent equations technique to the new LBM-MR method, by rewriting the reconstruction operator, usually seen in a recursive fashion, in a more friendly "flattened" way.
-This approach is used to analyze two of the most simple adaptive LBM-MR techniques as well as a Lax-Wendroff scheme present in the literature [17, 18, 16] for comparison purposes.
+This approach is used to analyze two of the most simple adaptive LBM-MR techniques as well as a Lax-Wendroff scheme present in the literature [18, 19, 20] for comparison purposes.
 This theoretical analysis is corroborated by 1D and 2D simulations presented in Section 7.
 The final conclusions are drawn in Section 8.